globoglobito/price-tracker/database/README.md

 ## Overview

 This directory contains the database schema and migrations for the Price Tracker application.
-The schema is designed to be flexible and handle various levels of data richness from different websites.
+The schema is designed to be **comprehensive and flexible**, supporting both data-rich sites (eBay, Reverb) and data-poor sites (simple shops) with a single unified structure.

 ## Schema Design

 ### Core Philosophy

-- **Flexible Data Structure**: Handles both data-rich sites (eBay, Reverb) and data-poor sites (simple shops)
+- **Comprehensive Data Structure**: Single table handles all websites with rich optional fields
+- **Maximum Flexibility**: No restrictive constraints - supports any website, condition, or currency
 - **Append-Only Strategy**: Each scrape creates new records for historical price tracking
 - **Scalable Design**: Supports pod-per-search-term architecture
+- **Future-Proof**: Ready for any new website without schema changes

 ### Tables